Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:min_of_many}}

 We again restrict our consideration to non-negative random variables.

-\begin{proof} We present the distributions $H_1, H_2, \ldots, H_n$ via their risk functions, building on the risk function $R_F$ of $F$.
-We partition $\mathbb{R}^+$ into intervals $\{(a_i, a_{i+1}]\}_{i=0}^\infty$ and, on each interval, we keep the risk functions corresponding to a selected set of $k-1$ indices constant.
+\begin{proof} Let $H_1, H_2, \ldots, H_n$ be the distribution functions of $\xi_1, \ldots, \xi_n$.
+We present them via their cumulative hazards, building on the cumulative hazard $R_F$ of $F$.
+We partition $\mathbb{R}^+$ into intervals $\{(a_i, a_{i+1}]\}_{i=0}^\infty$ and, on each interval, we keep the cumulative hazards corresponding to a selected set of $k-1$ indices constant.
 This ensures that the minimum of the associated random variables exhibits a heavy tail.
 By cyclically considering all possible subsets of $k-1$ indices, we guarantee that every such subset yields a heavy-tailed minimum.
-Simultaneously, on every interval, each of the remaining $n - (k - 1)$ risk functions is allowed to grow at the same rate as $R_F$, ensuring that in every interval there is at least one risk function that grows quickly enough.
+Simultaneously, on every interval, each of the remaining $n - (k - 1)$ cumulative hazards is allowed to grow at the same rate as $R_F$, ensuring that in every interval there is at least one cumulative hazard that grows quickly enough.

-\textbf{Construction of intervals and distributions.} Let $I_0, \ldots, I_{M-1}$ be the collection of all possible subsets of $k-1$ indices from $\{1, \ldots, n\}$, where $M = {n \choose k - 1}$.
-Extend these subsets into an infinite sequence $\{I_j\}_{j=0}^\infty$ by repeating them cyclically; that is, identify $I_i$ with $I_j$ whenever $i \equiv j\ (\mmod M)$.
+\emph{Construction of intervals and distributions.} Let $I_0, \ldots, I_{M-1}$ be the collection of all possible subsets of $k-1$ indices from $\{1, \ldots, n\}$, where $M = \binom{n}{k-1}$.
+Extend these subsets into an infinite sequence $\{I_j\}_{j=0}^\infty$ by repeating them cyclically; that is, identify $I_i$ with $I_j$ whenever $i \equiv j\ (\mathrm{mod}\, M)$.